aoda-zhang/PawHaven-backEnd/README.md

 That’s why I created Trip—a full-stack practice project inspired by real-world enterprise experience.
 It’s a sandbox where I apply real project architecture, patterns, and decision-making, and continue to iterate on it.
 My goal is to help more developers confidently grow into full-stack engineers with practical, production-grade thinking.

 ✨ What is Trip?

 Trip is a full-stack travel journal app designed to help users log and revisit their travel experiences.
-(FrontEnd: https://github.com/aoda-zhang/fullStack-frontEnd)

 Key features include:

     • 🔐 User authentication (Sign up & Login)
     • 📝 Creating and editing travel logs
     • 📖 Browsing trip history
     • 📄 Generating shareable PDF reports for each trip
     • 🔧 More features coming soon: search, social sharing, advanced filters…

 All built with modern, scalable tech—including React,Vite,NestJS,MongoDB,Azure.

 🚀 How to Get Started

+1. Clone the FrontEnd code (https://github.com/aoda-zhang/fullStack-frontEnd)

-	1. Make sure you have Node.js installed
+2. Make sure you have Node.js installed
-	2. Create a free MongoDB Atlas account
+3. Create a free MongoDB Atlas account
-	3. Clone this repo
+4. Clone this repo
-	4. Fill in your configuration in the /config folder
+5. Fill in your configuration in the /config folder
-	5. Run the dev server and start building!
+6. Run the dev server and start building!

 🧠 Want Smart, Instant Documentation?